joshuacline/windick/README.md

 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
 # Administrate · Develop · Build · Dismantle · Backup · Test · Customize
 From boot to deploy, the one and only complete Windows image container-based deployment recovery solution.
-- Windows-To-Go(USB) Windows-To-Stay(SSD)
+- Windows-To-Go (USB) / Windows-To-Stay (SSD)
+- Package Creator (.$PK) · Driver · Scripted · Storage · Approve/Deny ·
+- List-Base Extract System (.MST) - Generate list-base from · WIM · VHDX · Live ·
-- Create lists to · Enable · Disable · Add · Delete · / · AppX · Drivers · Features · Components · Packages · Services · Tasks · Updates
+- Advanced List Sorting System (.LST) - Create lists to · Enable · Disable · Add · Delete ·
+-      · AppX · Drivers · Features · Components · Packages · Services · Tasks · Updates
 - Mount, deploy and administrate virtual hard disk images (VHDX) and WIM's from within recovery, or even Live in Windows
 - Simplified 2 partition system.
 EFI / Data only.
 No MSR, no WinRE, no B.S. - Windows is contained in a single VHDX file
 - No dependencies or external applications, just $haZZam.cmd and Windows installation source
 - Customize Windows images with an endless number of packs/lists.
 Import/Export Drivers
 - Express image forensics of WIM/VHDX/LIVE - Inspect your images with a single button.
 Generate a list of registry startup items, services, tasks, appX, features and components
+- Clean-room developed.
+Evolution & culmination of my personal deployment scripts, 7+ years in the making
 ![Alt text](/png/0-0.png "Help Section")
 To get started: Place $haZZam.cmd in a folder.
 Mount a Windows ISO, or insert a windows disc, then open $haZZam.cmd.
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■